-- Develop initiatives and programs to recruit, educate, empower and retain under-represented individuals in medicine. - Offer training opportunities and implement additional curricula about cultural humility, social advocacy and health equity for faculty, residents and staff. - Develop a safe and anonymous system for residents, faculty and staff to report instances of bias, microaggressions and any other racially or culturally insensitive issues. - Enhance mentorship and support resources for under-represented individuals in medicine.
+- Develop initiatives and programs to recruit, educate, empower and retain individuals from historicallymarginalized communities. - Offer training opportunities and implement additional curricula about cultural humility, social advocacy and health equity for faculty, residents and staff. - Develop a safe and anonymous system for residents, faculty and staff to report instances of bias, microaggressions and any other racially or culturally insensitive issues. - Enhance mentorship and support resources for individuals from historically-marginalized communities.